RajanSandha/auto_blog/_posts/2025-05-28-nintendos-next-gen-reflecting-on-the-switch-and-lo.md

 *   **Improved Processing Power:** Expect a significant boost in processing power, allowing for more visually stunning and technically demanding games.
 This is crucial for competing with other consoles on the market.
 *   **Enhanced Display:** A larger and higher-resolution display is anticipated, offering a more immersive gaming experience.
-*   **Backward Compatibility:** The ability to play existing Switch games is a highly desired feature, ensuring a smooth transition for current Switch owners. [link text](URL) might offer more details.
+*   **Backward Compatibility:** The ability to play existing Switch games is a highly desired feature, ensuring a smooth transition for current Switch owners.
 *   **Improved Battery Life:** Addressing a common complaint about the original Switch, the new console is expected to offer improved battery life for longer on-the-go gaming sessions.

 ### Potential Impact on the Gaming Industry